Montpelier Entry Requirements

 Customs & Duty-Free

-U.S. Customs and Border Protection regulates what items can be brought into the United States.
-All travelers must declare items acquired abroad and items they intend to leave in the U.S. Failure to declare items can result in penalties, seizure, or criminal prosecution.
+U.S. Customs and Border Protection enforces federal laws regarding what items can be brought into the country.
+All travelers must declare all items acquired abroad.
+There are strict limits on alcohol, tobacco, and cash, and many items are prohibited or restricted.

 Prohibited Items